AIRTucha/amonad/README.md

     npm install amonad

 Each of them can be represented by values of two types: *Just* and *None* for *Maybe*, *Success* and *Failure* for *Result*.
 The values have dedicated factory functions with correspondent names.
-They can also be created by a *smart factories* which are jut *Maybe* and *Result*.
-They create a correct version of a monad based on the provided argument.
+They can also be created by a *smart factories* which are just *Maybe* and *Result*.
+They correctly create the monads based on the provided argument.

-The primary way to access inclosed values is *bind()* method.
+A primary way to access inclosed values is *bind()* method.
 It expects two optional arguments which are represented by functions which perform operations over the internal state of the containers.
-The first one handles the data, and the second is used for processing of its absents.
+The first one processes the data, and the second is used for handling of its absents.

 Also, there is an API for checking of an object type.
 It consist of *isMaybe*, *isJust*, *isNone*, *isResult*, *isSuccess* and *isFailure* functions which accept any object as an argument and returns result of the assertion as boolean value.
 Moreover, there are *isJust* and *isNone* methods for *Maybe*.
 Correspondingly, there are *isSuccess* and *isFailure* methods for *Result*.